build-trust/ockam-website/src/content/learn/how-to-guides/high-performance-team/values_and_virtues_on_the_Ockam_Team.md

 After we ask 'why', we ask 'why' again.
 We use the mechanism of ‘5 whys’; Usually it takes asking ‘why’ five layers deep before we can really start to understand 'why'.

-Once we think we understand 'why', then we then move onto ‘for who’.
+Once we think we understand 'why', then we move onto ‘for who’.
 Segmentation and personas are critically important in a product driven company.
 A proposal for a feature may be important to one user, but not to another.
 When we understand ‘for who’ we gain an even clearer understanding of 'why'.

 Time is important at Ockam; a cherished asset actually.
 ‘When?’ is the next level of understanding to consider.
 Knowing when an objective needs to be accomplished forces prioritization.
 For example, a feature may be important to a customer, but when do they need it?
 Can we ship a partially implemented feature version, if the customer is satisfied that it is in our roadmap?
 Understanding ‘when’ helps us better understand 'why'.